Lucabr01/Computer-Vision-project/README.md

 ## Motion Refinement NET

 The network to postprocess the decompressed flow was trained to minimize the warped frame MSE w.r.t the groundtruth frame.
 Training was done for 20 epochs between kaggle's P100 and the RTX 4090 (circa 18h).
-The dataset used was the Septuplets in order to give the
+The dataset used was the Septuplets in order to give the 4-frames tempora context.

 **Training Code:**  [Kaggle Notebook - Motion Refinement Net](https://www.kaggle.com/code/lucabrunetti2/motion-post-processing-net)